John Rowser

-John Felix Rowser (born April 24, 1944) was an American professional football player, a defensive back in the National Football League (NFL) for ten seasons with the Green Bay Packers, Pittsburgh Steelers, and Denver Broncos.
+John Felix Rowser (born April 24, 1944) is an American former professional football player, a defensive back in the National Football League (NFL) for ten seasons with the Green Bay Packers, Pittsburgh Steelers, and Denver Broncos.

 In his rookie season, he was a member of the Packers' Super Bowl II championship team, Vince Lombardi's last title.
 He played college football at the University of Michigan as a cornerback and halfback, from 1963 to 1966.

-Died 03/19/2024 in Southfield Michigan.

-Early years
+Early life

 Born in Birmingham, Alabama, Rowser attended Eastern High School in Detroit, Michigan.

 College career

 Rowser enrolled at the University of Michigan in 1962 and played college football for head coach Bump Elliott from 1963 to 1966.
 As a senior, he started all 10 games at cornerback and three games at left halfback for the 1966 Michigan Wolverines football team that compiled a 6–4 record, outscored opponents 236–138, and finished in third place in the Big Ten Conference.
 Used principally on defense, he gained only 82 yards on 24 carries (3.4 yards per carry) as an offensive player.